lrc-se/aoc-2021/README.md

 ### Day 3 (JavaScript)

 Keeping the numbers as binary strings right up until the end, taking advantage of JS type coercion all the way.

+### Day 4 (C#)

+OK, starting to get a bit more complicated.
+Arrays, dictionaries and records to the rescue!

+This day also revealed a weakness in the base code since the input had two different parts.
+I should do something about that.